Folkius/CE_documentation/docs/general/details/rules-admin.md

 The CE team recognise that users may choose to interact with challenge-focused gaming with different motivations.

-For those that wish to continue utilising the CE Website, but do not wish to have their profile appear on leaderboards, they may apply through the Moderation team (see: Raising a ticket (TBD LINK)) to have their profile marked with the ```Excluded``` flag.
+For those that wish to continue utilising the CE Website, but do not wish to have their profile appear on leaderboards, they may apply through the Moderation team (see: [Raising a ticket](/general/ticketing)) to have their profile marked with the ```Excluded``` flag.

 The process to have this flag applied is involved, and should be considered a permanent change to one's profile.

 Profiles with this flag applied will not appear on leaderboards, and their individual game completions will not appear on game pages.
-(TBD - DISCUSSION RE THE GAME COMPLETION PAGE)

 ----

 # CE Discord

-The use of the CE Discord (TBD - permanent link) is predicated on good faith engagement with other community members, and adherence to the rules as set out below.
+The use of the CE Discord is predicated on good faith engagement with other community members, and adherence to the rules as set out below.

 Throughout the sections below we use ```'the community'``` to refer to those interacting with CE through the Discord server (```CE Discord``` or ```the server```).